China reports 3 alleged assailants killed in far northwest

-BEIJING (AP) — A Chinese state media outlet has reported that three alleged assailants wanted in relation to a 2015 terrorist incident have been killed in the country’s far northwest.
+BEIJING (AP) — A Chinese state media outlet reported Monday that three alleged assailants wanted in relation with a 2015 terrorist incident have been killed in the country’s far northwest.

-The official Tianshan network said the three were killed by authorities in the Xinjiang region on Sunday after resisting arrest.
+The official Communist Party-run news portal Tianshan Net said the three were killed by authorities in the Xinjiang region on Sunday after resisting arrest.
 The report said they were wanted in connection with an incident on April 22, 2015, but gave no details.

-Last month, state media reports said three knife-wielding assailants attacked staff at a Communist Party office in China’s far western region of Xinjiang and set off an explosive device, killing two and injuring three others.
+Last month, state media reports said three knife-wielding assailants attacked staff at a Communist Party office in Xinjiang and set off an explosive device, killing two and injuring three.
 The attackers were then shot dead by police.

 Authorities have blamed the attacks on radicals among the mostly Muslim, Turkic-speaking Uighur (WEE-gur) ethnic minority seeking independence from Beijing.